Total Knee Replacement: Follow up, Rehabilitation and Sports with Prosthesis

 A perfect fit for a knee replacement prosthesis

-The aim in knee replacement surgery is the preservation of the body's own tissue structure,s through the use of the smallest possible implant.
+The aim of knee replacement surgery is the preservation of the body's own tissue structure, through the use of the smallest possible implant.

 Knee replacement and sports

-In general, participating in sports is desirable and a helpful part of the recovery process, but after a replacement operation, it is important to be aware of ones physical boundries and not to attempt to much too soon.
+In general, participating in sports is desirable and a helpful part of the recovery process.
+However, after a replacement operation, it is important to be aware of one's physical boundaries and not to attempt too much too soon.
 It is necessary to balance the pros and cons (improving your physical condition, encouraging blood flow and coordination skills, against the risk of injuries).
-This is why sports that have a high risk of falling or injury, for example contact sports, should be avoided.
-The load intensity impacting on the knee joints is another criteria necessary for choosing the right sport.
+Therefore, sports with a high risk of falling and injury, such as contact sports, should be avoided.
+The load intensity acting on the knee joints is another necessary criterion for choosing the right type of sport.